0xluk3/vulnerable-http-headers/5-apache-struts-2/README.md

-# 5. Apache Struts 2 OGNL Injection
+# 5. Apache Struts 2 OGNL Injection S2-045
-## Subtitle / what it does
+## What it does
 Apache Struts allows for injecting malicious Content-Type header which is later evaluated as OGNL Expression Language code. \
 If an attacker is able to change security measures by executing appropriate OGNL code first, then there is possibility of regular Code Execution. \
 If this vulnerability seem complex, please refer to "Recommended reading" section for useful lectures.